Alessandro-Dodon/financial_crisis_09/README.md

 ## Files:

-Part1US.qmd: Performs the analysis of the US economy with interpretations of the results.
+Part1US.qmd: Performs the analysis of the US economy with interpretations of the results (it can be rendered as an HTML file for the interactive visualizations and tables).

 Part2W.R: Perform the PCA and clustering techniques on many different countries.